AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 ```
 for Windows.

-Mixing languages confuses IntelliJ, and leads to bittle and difficult to test code.
+Mixing languages confuses IntelliJ, and leads to brittle and difficult to test code.
 Don't do it.

 ## Code Reviews